-However, it seems that through my renewed love of photography and my commitment to keeping the Instagram account freshly updated, something changed.
-After the first snowfall of the season here in Ottawa, I suddenly found myself meandering outdoors, chasing after the ever elusive nature shots.
+However, it seems that through my renewed love of photography and my desire to strengthen my presence on Instagram, something changed.
+After the first snowfall of the season, I suddenly found myself meandering outdoors, chasing after the ever elusive nature shots.
 How did that happen?

-Let’s be perfectly clear.
+Let’s be clear.
 I might not be inclined to spend more time outdoors than I have to on a blustery, stormy day.
 That would be pure silliness.
-That is when I will invoke the aforementioned “creature comforts” clause.
+That is when I would invoke the aforementioned “creature comforts” clause.

-I admit, a fresh, clean blanket of snow can lend itself to a certain striking majesty not found in other seasons.
+A fresh, clean blanket of snow can lend itself to a certain striking majesty not found in other seasons.
 When snow crystals glitter in the sunlight, it can have a magical effect.
-To capture it in a photo might be my “thrill of the hunt” challenge this coming winter.
+To try to capture that effect in a photo seems to be a constant in my winter photo sessions.

-My first venture outside to take winter shots on a very crisp fall day was originally intended as a quick 15 minute walkabout with the point and shoot camera.
+My first venture outside to take winter shots on a very crisp fall day was originally intended as a quick 15 minute walkabout.
 But it quickly turned into something unexpected and wonderful.

 I have to admit, the conditions were pretty ideal.
 The sun was shining, the sky was blue and the fresh snow was still white.
 Also, the paths were practically deserted except for a couple of hard core runners keeping up with their fitness goals.

-As I approached the edge of the river, even the ducks seemed happy to see me and coming to say hello as you can see by the shot above.
+As I approached the edge of the river, even the ducks seemed happy to see me and coming to say hello.

 As I clicked away on the shutter, capturing the beautiful surroundings of the park, I started to think how much fun this was, and how I might be inclined to revisit the spots where I took pictures through spring, summer and fall to see how they compare.